Last Updated: March 11, 2021

 Where does bottled water come from?

-Aquafina has recently been forced to let us know on their labels that its H2O comes from public water sources.
+Aquafina confirms that its water comes from public water sources.

 And Nestlé Pure Life bottles tell you whether the water comes from public, private or deep well sources.